Trail running technology is taking a leap forward with the VECTIV footwear range from The North Face.

 But this is the first time the technology’s been slotted into a trail runner.

 To match the fancy space-age tech the shoes have a rockered midsole that keeps you moving forward onto your toes and a new grip tech on the outsole called SurfaceCTRL.
-No word on how the grip performs just yet (I’ll be reviewing them shortly), but someone’s gotta take the shift key away from The North Face marketing team.
+Someone’s gotta take the shift key away from The North Face marketing team.

 Aussie and NZ Fastest Known Times